prathibadhanesh/prathibadhanesh/README.md

 I'm a recent graduate of the Bachelor of Computing degree from University of Guelph, with great interest in data science, machine learning and web development!

-🔭 I’m currently working on Heart Disease Classification and Diabetic Retinopathy Classification problems
+🔭 I’m currently working on Heart Disease Classification problem

 🌱 Right now, I'm learning more about Machine Learning and Deep Learning, while also working on [The Odin Project](https://www.theodinproject.com/)!